NVIDIA/DeepLearningExamples/TensorFlow/Segmentation/UNet_Industrial/README.md

 ./UNet_FP32_EVAL.sh <path to result repository> <path to dataset> <DAGM2007 classID (1-10)>
 ```

+If you wish to evaluate external checkpoint, make sure to put the TF ckpt files inside a folder named "checkpoints"
+and provide its parent path as <path to result repository> in the example above.
+Be aware that the script will not fail if it does not find the checkpoint.
+It will randomly initialize the weights and run performance tests.

 ## Advanced

 The following sections provide greater details of the dataset, running training and inference, and the training results.